Breastfeeding and dummies: Everything you need to know

 The benefits of breastfeeding

-For babies, breast milk provides all the necessary nutrients, protects against infections, and supports healthy development.
+For babies, breast milk provides all the necessary nutrients while protecting them from infections and supporting healthy development.

 For parents, breastfeeding is free and convenient.
-It can also help to reduce the risk of postpartum depression and strengthen the bond with their baby.
+It can also help to reduce the risk of postpartum depression and strengthen the bond with your baby.

 Understanding dummies

-They are often used to soothe babies and satisfy their sucking reflex, and babies with colic sometimes find comfort from sucking a soother in between feeds.
+They’re often used to soothe babies and satisfy their sucking reflex.
+Also, babies with colic can sometimes find comfort from sucking a soother in between feeds.
+This is especially helpful for parents when they’re undergoing day to day tasks as it’ll allow them to focus, and they’re also left confident that’s what their baby was needing.

 While dummies can be a helpful tool for soothing babies, it's important to use them in moderation and ensure they don't interfere with your breastfeeding routine.
-A good approach is to offer the dummy primarily for comfort and sleep, rather than as a constant pacifier.
+A good approach for dummies and breastfeeding is to offer the dummy primarily for comfort and sleep, rather than as a constant pacifier.

 Explore the Range